technofocus-pte/bldextwithcpltstprv/Lab Guides/Lab 06/Lab06.md

     Close the Trigger phrases pane.

-10. Add a Message node and enter the text, !!I can help with questions related to time-off!!.
+9. In the Message node and enter the text, !!I can help with questions related to time-off!!.

     ![](./media/image21.png)

-11. As an HR employee, you know the most common time-off questions are about **paid vacation** time and **national holidays**.
+10. As an HR employee, you know the most common time-off questions are about **paid vacation** time and **national holidays**.
 When a question node with user response options is added, the topic automatically gets a forked branch for each response.

-12. Select the (**+**) icon below the message node, then select **Ask a question** to add a question node to the topic.
+11. Select the (**+**) icon below the message node, then select **Ask a question** to add a question node to the topic.
 Enter !!**What information are you looking for?**!! in the **Ask a question** text box.

     ![](./media/image22.png)

-13. Under **Options for user**, add !!Paid vacation!! and !!National Holidays!! as two options.
+12. Under **Options for user**, add !!Paid vacation!! and !!National Holidays!! as two options.

     ![](./media/image23.png)

-14. User choices are stored in a variable and the topic branches off, based on the option the user chooses.
+13. User choices are stored in a variable and the topic branches off, based on the option the user chooses.
 You can rename the variable to track it better in the topic.

-15. On the variable, under **Save response as**, select the pencil icon to edit the variable properties.
+14. On the variable, under **Save response as**, select the pencil icon to edit the variable properties.

-16. The **Variable properties** pane opens.
+15. The **Variable properties** pane opens.
 Rename the variable to !!TimeoffType!!.
 Close the **Variable properties** pane and you see the changes reflected in the authoring canvas.

     ![](./media/image24.png)

-17. Add a message node for the Paid vacation branch with this message to the user: !!**For paid vacation time-off, go to www.contoso.com/HR/PaidTimeOff to submit time-off requests**!!.
+16. Add a message node for the Paid vacation branch with this message to the user: !!**For paid vacation time-off, go to www.contoso.com/HR/PaidTimeOff to submit time-off requests**!!.

     ![](./media/image25.png)

-18. In the **National Holidays** path, add a message node with the following text:
+17. In the **National Holidays** path, add a message node with the following text:

     ```